 appropriate levels of essential nutrients that your bird requires in a

-balanced, palatable form, we do still recommend that you also feed a
+balanced, palatable form, it is still recommend that you also feed a

-small amount of fresh fruit and vegetables every day.
+small amount of fresh fruit and vegetables every day (15-20% of the diet by volume).
 Whilst this is not

 essential, and many birds are happy and healthy eating only Harrisons,